Amey-Thakur/8086-ASSEMBLY-LANGUAGE-PROGRAMS/README.md

 **Institution**: [Terna Engineering College](https://ternaengg.ac.in/), Navi Mumbai
 **University**: [University of Mumbai](https://mu.ac.in/)

+This repository represents a comprehensive collection of 8086 assembly programs developed, verified, and documented during my academic journey.
+All content has been carefully organized to serve as a valuable resource for mastering low-level system architecture.

 **Connect**: [GitHub](https://github.com/Amey-Thakur) · [LinkedIn](https://www.linkedin.com/in/amey-thakur)

 ### Acknowledgments

-Grateful acknowledgment to the faculty members of the **Department of Computer Engineering** at Terna Engineering College.
-This repository was developed to support the **Microprocessor Lab (CSL501)** curriculum, aiming to bridge the gap between theoretical architecture and practical coding.
+Special thanks to the faculty members of the **Department of Computer Engineering** at Terna Engineering College for their guidance and instruction in Microprocessors.
+Their clear teaching and continued support helped develop a strong understanding of low-level system architecture.

+Special thanks to the peers whose discussions and support contributed meaningfully to this learning experience.

 ---